pingcap/docs-dm/en/manage-source.md

 >
 > The `get-config` command is only supported in DM v2.0.1 and later versions.

-If you know the `source-id`, you could use `dmctl --master-addr <master-addr> get-config source <source-id>` to get the data source configuration.
+If you know the `source-id`, you can run `dmctl --master-addr <master-addr> get-config source <source-id>` to get the data source configuration.

 {{< copyable "" >}}